YunoHost-Apps/vpnclient_ynh/README.md

 * Set an IPv6 from your delegated prefix (*prefix::42*) on the server, to use for the AAAA records
 * Use native IPv6 if available for creating the tunnel
 * Web interface ([screenshot](https://raw.githubusercontent.com/jvaubourg/vpnclient_ynh/master/screenshot.png))

+## Prerequisites

+This app works with a non-stable version of YunoHost.

+Until this version is available (coming soon!) as an official stable release, you need to execute some commands before installing this app:

+    # service bind9 stop
+    # update-rc.d bind9 remove
+    # apt-get install dnsmasq